rasminair/user-analytics-using-SQL/README.md

-# Instagram user analytics using SQL
+# Instagram user analytics project using SQL
 Instagram remains one of the world’s most influential social platforms, generating vast amounts of user interaction every second.
 This SQL-based analysis project explores those interactions to uncover meaningful patterns in user engagement and behavior.
 By decoding how users interact with content and with each other, these insights can support:

 <ul><li>Product teams in designing features that improve user experience</li>